Skip to content

 Torch Binding Support

-Acoustic supports the compiled PyTorch CUDA binding through sweep._C.
+Acoustic supports the compiled PyTorch extension binding through sweep._C.

 That means: